Learn Finance Idioms

 Hey there! ๐Ÿ‘‹

-Use this page as a reference, explore the idioms below, and return to it whenever you want to understand financial language more easily in English.
+• a page to return to whenever you want to understand financial language more easily

 Teacher Rob ๐Ÿ™‹โ€โ™‚๏ธ